icapps/mill/iOS/Examples/TableViewCell.md

 # A UITableViewCell cannot know anything about the UITableView 👍
 A UITableViewCell cannot know anything about it’s parent UITableView.
+This improves reuseability, and prevents unwanted side effects.

 ```objective-c
 + (CGFloat)heightForType:(PRAccountType)type